leonlinsx/minimal-mistakes/_posts/2020-02-05-bubble-gullible.md

 ---
-title:  ""
+title:  "Are we as gullible now as we used to be"
-tags: []
+tags: [bubbles, finance]
-published: false
+published: true
 ---

 <style>